Lymia/crabsoup/docs/Plugin API.md

 You can also use the `lua_source` option instead of `file` to directly include Lua code in the configuration file.

-### Using `crabsoup-lua`
+### Using `crabsoup lua`

-The `crabsoup-lua` command can be used to load plugins as Lua scripts.
+The `crabsoup lua` subcommand can be used to load plugins as Lua scripts.
 This binary exposes a slightly different API that includes functionality for plugin loading, sandboxing and execution - and lacks APIs that are meant to operate on a single page.

-The `crabsoup` binary is implemented as pure Lua code, running through the `crabsoup-lua` executor.

 ## Lua Environment